Imperialism

 Imperialism is the maintaining and extending of power over foreign nations, particularly through expansionism, employing both hard power (military and economic power) and soft power (diplomatic power and cultural imperialism).
 Imperialism focuses on establishing or maintaining hegemony and a more formal empire.

 While related to the concept of colonialism, imperialism is a distinct concept that can apply to other forms of expansion and many forms of government.

-Etymology and usage
+Kenneth Waltz suggests that the root cause of imperialism is great power.
+He explains that "[w]here one finds empires, one notices that they are built by those who have organized themselves and exploited their resources most effectively," adding that "[w]eakness invites control; strength tempts one to exercise it, even if only for the 'good' of other people."
+According to Vladimir Lenin, imperialist wars are inevitable due to uneven development under capitalism.

+Definition

-The word imperialism was derived from the Latin word imperium, which means 'to command', 'to be sovereign', or simply 'to rule'.
-It was coined in the 19th century to decry Napoleon III's despotic militarism and his attempts at obtaining political support through foreign military interventions.
-The term became common in the current sense in Great Britain during the 1870s; by the 1880s it was used with a positive connotation.
+The word imperialism is derived from the Latin word imperium, which means 'to command', 'to be sovereign', or 'to rule'.
+It was coined in the 19th century to describe Napoleon III's attempts to gain political support by invasion.
+The term was applied to the British Empire during the 1870s; by the 1880s it had acquired a positive connotation in the West.
 By the end of the 19th century, the term was used to describe the behavior of empires at all times and places.
 Hannah Arendt and Joseph Schumpeter defined imperialism as expansion for the sake of expansion.

-"Imperialism" was and is mainly used to refer to Western and Japanese political and economic dominance, especially in Asia and Africa, in the 19th and 20th centuries.
-Its precise meaning continues to be debated by scholars.
-Some writers, such as Edward Said, use the term more broadly to describe any system of domination and subordination organized around an imperial core and a periphery.
-This definition encompasses both nominal empires and neocolonialism.
-Imperialism has also been identified in newer phenomena like space development and its governing context.
+Hobson, and in 1917, Lenin, attempted to redefine imperialism as the "highest stage of capitalism", as firms exported capital to dominate economically rather than territorially.
+In 1965 Nkrumah went with calling neocolonialism "the last stage of imperialism", linking it to trade, bases, cultural dominance and the IMF.
+In 1967 Frank claimed that "unequal exchange" (pricing controlled by the empire) itself reproduced empire.
+In 1978 Edward Said used the term to describe domination and subordination reflecting an imperial core and a periphery.
+Said wrote that in addition to European governments using imperialism to strengthen their position while weakening indigenous systems of authority, imperialism also refers to the cultural attitudes accompanying this project, often the idea of exerting a "civilizing" or "improving" influence on peoples in the periphery.
+Marshall further pushed the term to encompass phenomena such as space development.